codeinthehole/til/posts/how-to-group-pandas-dataframes-by-week-correctly.md

 title: "How to group Pandas dataframes by week correctly"
 date: "2024-05-22T15:36:20+01:00"
 tags: ["Pandas", "Python"]
+summary:
+  "TLDR: pass `closed='left'` to `pd.Grouper` when grouping by a Monday-to-Sunday week."
 ---

 Consider this toy dataframe which defines some meal events over a few weeks: